East San Jose PEACE Partnership

 - Community Health Partnership

-- East Side Union High School Districts
+- East Side Union High School District

-- Foothill Community Health Clinics
+- Foothill Community Health Center

 - People Acting in Community Together (PACT)

-- Somos Mayfair
+- SOMOS Mayfair

-- Valley Medical Center (VMC) Foundation
+- Valley Medical Center (VMC) Foundation Youth Connections Foundation

 Transforming East San Jose Through Partnerships